Toward Racial Equity

 - In collaboration with our initiative ACT Rochester, we published the eye-opening Hard Facts: Race and Ethnicity in the Nine-County Greater Rochester Region and facilitated new learning for school-age children and various groups of adults and community leaders.
 ACT Rochester continues to regularly provide data on racial disparities, which the Community Foundation and other nonprofits use to help those most affected.
-An updated Hard Facts report was released on August 20, 2020.
-A critical tool for current statistics, it has been cited by Black Lives Matter activists in interviews.
+An updated Hard Facts report was released on August 20, 2020 (see the TEDx presentation here).
+A critical tool for current statistics, the report has been cited by Black Lives Matter activists in interviews.

 - In 2013, our largest-ever discretionary grant helped the Rochester Museum & Science Center bring the traveling exhibit “Race: Are We So Different?” to 45,000 visitors.
 This exhibit proved to be a powerful catalyst for community conversation and action.